AlexAntony3/AlexDevPath/README.md

 - As a user, I expect to be able to log out of my account to keep my details secure.
 - As a user, I expect to be able to follow Alex on social media through the footer.

+### Developer Goals

+- The site should restrict users from entering invalid data into forms
+- The form must contain placeholder text in all fields to make it easier for the user to use.
+- A notification must appear when a user has successfully logged in.
+- A notification must appear when a user has logged out.
+- The website is viable and accessible on all browsers.
+- The website attractive and different when compared to other portfolio websites to make it stand out.
+- The website is responsive to multiple different size screens.